Richard McBrien: USCCB critique of Catholicism

-McBrien's Catholicism sold over 150,000 copies in its original two-volume, 1980 edition.
+McBrien's Catholicism sold over 150,000 copies in its original two-volume edition in 1980.
 Together with its revised, one-volume edition (1994), Catholicism was a widely used reference text and found in parish libraries throughout the United States.
-Catholicism does not bear nihil obstat or imprimatur declarations from the Church that state the book is free of moral or doctrinal error.
+Catholicism does not bear nihil obstat or imprimatur declarations from the church that state the book is free of moral or doctrinal error.

-The United States Conference of Catholic Bishops Committee on Doctrine found that the book "poses pastoral problems particularly as a textbook in undergraduate college courses and in parish education programs," and "as a book for people who are not specialists in theological reasoning and argumentation, Catholicism poses serious difficulties."
-The Committee on Doctrine noted that McBrien had presented some core Catholic teachings as one view among many, instead of as the authoritative views of the Church.
-The USCCB also said that the book contained statements which are "inaccurate or misleading," that it exaggerates "plurality" within the Catholic theological tradition, and that it overemphasizes "change and development" in the history of Catholic doctrine even though official dogmas of the Catholic Church are, according to the Magisterium, unchangeable truths.
+The United States Conference of Catholic Bishops Committee on Doctrine found that the book "poses pastoral problems particularly as a textbook in undergraduate college courses and in parish education programs", and "as a book for people who are not specialists in theological reasoning and argumentation, Catholicism poses serious difficulties".
+The committee noted that McBrien had presented some core Catholic teachings as one view among many, instead of as the authoritative views of the church.
+The USCCB also said that the book contained statements which are "inaccurate or misleading", that it exaggerates "plurality" within the Catholic theological tradition, and that it overemphasizes "change and development" in the history of Catholic doctrine even though official dogmas of the Catholic Church are, according to the magisterium, unchangeable truths.
 After the USCCB criticism of Catholicism, a number of diocesan newspapers dropped his column.

 "Seamless garment"

-In 2004 McBrien wrote a column supporting "Seamless garment" theory propounded by the late Cardinal Joseph Bernardin of Chicago in 1983, which holds that issues such as abortion, capital punishment, militarism, euthanasia, social injustice, and economic injustice all demand a consistent application of moral principles that value the sacredness of human life.
-His position prompted criticism from what McBrien characterized as “single-issue, anti-abortion Catholics."
+In 2004, McBrien wrote a column supporting "Seamless garment" theory propounded by Cardinal Joseph Bernardin of Chicago in 1983, which holds that issues such as abortion, capital punishment, militarism, euthanasia, social injustice, and economic injustice all demand a consistent application of moral principles that value the sacredness of human life.
+His position prompted criticism from what McBrien characterized as "single-issue, anti-abortion Catholics".

 Reviews of Encyclopedia of Catholicism

 McBrien also served as the general editor of The Harper Collins Encyclopedia of Catholicism.
-According to Thomas Guarino, "one has the impression that it was written for undergraduates who have little or no idea of what was once the common world and parlance of Catholic culture."
+According to Thomas Guarino, "one has the impression that it was written for undergraduates who have little or no idea of what was once the common world and parlance of Catholic culture".
 The review itself elaborates, "It is intended as a handy reference for students or journalists who need a quick and succinct explanation of some Catholic term or practice."
 It concludes by stating that some "articles are models of precision and succinctness.
 The better ones include Revelation, Apostolic Succession, Conciliarism, Faith, Hell, Heresy, Homosexuality, Immortality, Inerrancy, Justification, Magisterium, Mary, Purgatory, and the Vicar of Christ.
 These have the merit of explaining clearly and concisely what the Catholic Church believes and why."

 Accusation of plagiarism

 In March 2006, the Cardinal Newman Society sent an allegation of plagiarism against McBrien to the University of Notre Dame, where he taught, the second allegation in three months.
-McBrien denied having plagiarized, and John Cavadini, Chair of Notre Dame’s theology department, dismissed the charges raised by the society, which he described as a "militant, right-wing Catholic interest group."
+McBrien denied having plagiarized, and John Cavadini, chair of Notre Dame's theology department, dismissed the charges raised by the society, which he described as a "militant, right-wing Catholic interest group".